 “Thus, the authors in the Sonnenberg et al. study used an explanatory sequential mixed methods design to examine the ability of the IP clinicians to provide feedback to pediatric residents during their rotation.
 Using survey research in the first phase, the researchers compared IP supervisors and physician supervisors in terms of communication and if collaborative training objectives were met. …Then, in the second phase, the researchers conducted follow-up qualitative focus groups to probe a contextual understanding of the factors that influenced the process of assessment.”

-Exploring previous research can also ensure that you’re not duplicating existing work.
+Exploring previous research can also ensure that you’re not duplicating existing work, which is commonly checked in physics and industrial engineering careers.
 Related literature can also shed light on potential obstacles and issues researchers may encounter during their studies.

 Given the importance of studying research related to one’s topic, most academic research projects (like theses or dissertations) feature a literature review.
 A literature review describes and objectively evaluates scholarly articles, books, and other sources relevant to a particular field of study, helping readers gain a full understanding of the topic at hand (Bloomsburg University of Pennsylvania, n.d.).